 The doctrine of constructive receipt states that if funds are set aside for a taxpayer, credited to the taxpayer’s account, or “otherwise made available so that [the taxpayer] may draw upon it at any time…” even though the taxpayer may not have possession of those funds, such funds will be considered constructively received by the taxpayer and thus taxable.11 However, the federal regulations clearly state that “income is not constructively received if the taxpayer’s control of its receipt is subject to substantial limitations or restrictions.”12 In essence, if funds have been set aside for a taxpayer, such as a plaintiff via a QSF trust, but the taxpayer’s access to or control of those funds is subject to substantial limitations or restrictions, there is no constructive receipt, no taxable income, and thus no ownership claim.
 In the instance of a QSF trust, a defendant (or their insurance carriers) will assign their liabilities to the QSF trust and fund it with settlement funds.
 However, as has been repeatedly stated, there are a multitude of persons and entities that can make a claim (or petition for distribution) on QSF trust assets, but it is ultimately the trustee—subject to various terms and conditions, secondary claims, and various other contingencies—that has the power to vest a claimant and make distributions of QSF assets.
 Because of this, claimants’ control of receipt of funds is subject to substantial limitations or restrictions.

 The economic benefit doctrine was established in case law, with Sproull c.
 Comm’r. of Internal Revenue being the seminal case for this doctrine.
-In Sproull, the court held that a taxpayer received an economic benefit when his employer placed a bonus in trust for the taxpayer’s sole benefit.13 The tax court reasoned that since the taxpayer had nothing to do but assert his claim against the trust, the trustee’s only duties were to hold the monies in favor of the taxpayer, and “the trust agreement contained no restriction whatever on [taxpayer’s] right to assign or otherwise dispose…” of the trust’s assets, the taxpayer had an economic benefit.14 Out of this case came the Sproull elements—when all of the following three are present, there is an economic benefit.
+In Sproull, the Court held that a taxpayer received an economic benefit when his employer placed a bonus in trust for the taxpayer’s sole benefit.13 The tax court reasoned that since the taxpayer had nothing to do but assert his claim against the trust, the trustee’s only duties were to hold the monies in favor of the taxpayer, and “the trust agreement contained no restriction whatever on [taxpayer’s] right to assign or otherwise dispose…” of the trust’s assets, the taxpayer had an economic benefit.14 Out of this case came the Sproull elements—when all of the following three are present, there is an economic benefit.

 “(1) There must be some fund in which money or property has been placed;